 At York College, we prepare students as professionals in whatever career they pursue.
 Under the direction of the Center for Professional Excellence (CPE), we offer valuable resources, tips, experience and research that will help students develop a concrete plan to attain academic growth and career success.

-Waldner Performing Arts Center
+November 13, 3:30 pm, Waldner Performing Art Center

 "Professionalism is a frame-of-mind that encompasses respect, responsibility, and character."

 A recent survey of 401 randomly selected human resource professionals by the Center for Professional Excellence (York College of Pennsylvania, 2013) reveals some uncomfortable information.

 See more examples of the CPE in the news.